 If your air conditioner is not working, this may be caused by an overloaded circuit that tripped a breaker.
 A strained motor or small electrical failure can cause this.
 To fix a tripped breaker, walk to your electrical panel and reset the breakers.
 Once the switches are reset, activate your central air conditioner to confirm if it works.

 A tripped breaker may also be a sign of an overloaded circuit in your home.
 If the problem persists, try deactivating other hardware that may be connected to the circuit breaker to avoid overloading your electrical system.

 Evaporator Coils Are Frozen

-If the air coming through the supply vents in your home from the air conditioner is warm, this may be an indicator you have a layer of ice on your evaporator coils.
+If your air conditioner is not working properly due to frozen evaporator coils, it may distribute warm air to each room of your house.
 The evaporator coils in your central air conditioner are engineered to collect warm air.
 If there is not enough hot air surrounding the coils, they will freeze and make it difficult for the air conditioner to produce cold air.
 In some cases, the frozen evaporator coils in your system may prevent air from entering the home.

 Contaminated Condenser Coils

 The condenser coils in a residential air conditioning system are designed to transmit the heat energy from your home to the outdoors.
-If the condenser coils are covered in a layer of soot and dust, they are not able to adequately move the supply of heat from the central air conditioner unit to the outdoor air.
+If your air conditioner is not working we recommend inspecting the condenser coils to confirm if they are covered in a layer of soot or dust.
+When the condenser coils becomes contaminated, internal heat will be unable to escape from the central air conditioner unit to the outdoor air.
 To prevent issues with your air conditioner, it is recommended to continuously sanitize your condenser coils.